Israel's Barak plays down talk of war with Iran

 Israel is widely believed to have the Middle East's only nuclear arsenal, something it has never confirmed or denied under a policy of strategic ambiguity to keep Arab and Iranian adversaries at bay.

-Iran says its uranium enrichment program is aimed at generating electricity only.
+Iran says its uranium enrichment programme is aimed at generating electricity only.

 "I estimate that it will be quite a harsh report ... it does not surprise Israel, we have been dealing with these issues for years," Barak said.